 Persistent presence: The combination of lower cost, scalability, and endurance can greatly enhance data gathering in spatial and temporal domains.

-Access to extreme environments: Rapid environmental and microbial change is occurring underneath polar ice, yet direct access by manned vehicles or divers is difficult.
+Access to extreme environments: Rapid environmental and microbial change is occurring under polar ice, yet direct access by manned vehicles or divers is difficult.
 Recent discovery of major phytoplankton blooms beneath Arctic ice in the Chukchi Sea (Arrigo et al, 2012) points to our current limited knowledge of these important ecosystems.
-AUVs have already performed CTD and ice-thickness surveys underneath Arctic and Antarctic sea ice (Wadhams et al, 2006, Williams et al, 2014), and a cytometer payload could enable under-ice microbial surveys.
+AUVs have already performed conductivity-temperature-depth (CTD) and ice-thickness surveys underneath Arctic and Antarctic sea ice (Wadhams et al, 2006, Williams et al, 2014), and a cytometer payload could enable under-ice microbial surveys.

 These benefits could be utilized for many mobile cytometer applications, including the following projects evaluated at the Monterey Bay Aquarium Research Institute (MBARI).